rscode999/stepperfx/README.md

   Note: To use the images, you need to change the paths in the `src/main/java/stepperfx/integration/StyledDialogs` class.

 ##### Code
-Java source code is inside the `src/main/java/stepperfx` package.
+All Java source code is inside the `src/main/java/stepperfx` package.
 - The **main class** is called `MainApplication`.
 To export the app as a JAR, select `Launcher` as the main class.

 - The `controllers` package contains the **GUI controllers**.
 Each controller class is responsible for one screen.